-The mission of the Advisory Board is to help the Civil Engineering Department achieve its academic mission.
-The advisory board is comprised of practitioners from consulting firms, private practice, construction companies, government agencies and educational institutions committed to academic excellence in undergraduate education.
-Following are some of the primary roles of the advisory board:
+The mission of the Advisory Board is to help the Chemical Engineering Department achieve its academic mission.
+The advisory board is comprised of members from academic institutions, consulting firms, private practice, and industry.
+The members of the Departmental Advisory Board

 - Support department research activities

-The board shall consist of professionals from all pertinent Civil Engineering disciplines with experience in the public and private sector.
-At the advice of the department faculty, twelve members were selected and were appointed by the Chair of the Civil Engineering Department for a three year term (renewable).
+The board shall consist of professionals from all pertinent Chemical Engineering disciplines with experience in the public and/or private sector.
+At the advice of the department faculty, six members were selected and were appointed by the Chair of the Chemical Engineering Department for a three year term (renewable).

-The advisory board will meet a minimum of twice per year, for about one day each time.
-Prior to each meeting, the Chair of the Advisory Board in close consultation with the Chair of the Civil Engineering Department will issue an agenda for distribution to all board members and the Civil Engineering faculty.
+The advisory board will meet a minimum of once per year, for about one day.
+Prior to each meeting, the Chair of the Chemical Engineering Department will issue an agenda for distribution to all board members and to the Chemical Engineering faculty.

 Advisory Board Members